assembl/assembl/README.md

 http_port = 8892
 ```

-Most of these are ports, and it should be easy to find an unoccupied port; in the case of `changes.socket`, you simply need a different filename, and in the case of `celery.broker`, the final number has to be changed to another low integer.
+Most of these are ports, and it should be easy to find an unoccupied port; in the case of `changes.socket`, you simply need a different filename, and in the case of `celery_task.*.broker`, the final number has to be changed to another low integer.

 **Updating an environment**